-Schedule B-Net Operating Loss Carryover
+Schedule B-NOL Carryover

-Complete and file this schedule to determine your NOL deduction for each carryback year and the amount to be carried forward, if not fully absorbed.
+Complete and file this schedule to determine the NOL deduction for each carryback year and the amount to be carried forward, if not fully absorbed.

-If your NOL is more than the modified taxable income for the earliest year to which it is carried, you must file Schedule B to figure the amount of the NOL to be carried to the next tax year.
+If an NOL is more than the modified taxable income for the earliest year to which it is carried, you must file Schedule B to figure the amount of the NOL to be carried to the next tax year.
 The amount of the carryover is the excess, if any, of the NOL carryback over the modified taxable income for that earlier year.
-Modified taxable income is the amount you entered on line 8 of Schedule B.
+Modified taxable income is the amount figured on line 8 of Schedule B.

 If you carry two or more NOLs to a tax year, figure your modified taxable income by deducting the NOLs in the order in which they were incurred.
-First, deduct the NOL from the earliest year, then the NOL from the next earliest year, etc. After you deduct each NOL, there will be a new, smaller modified taxable income to compare to any remaining NOL.
+First, deduct the NOL from the earliest year, then the NOL from the next earliest year, etc. After you deduct each NÓL, there will be a new, smaller, modified taxable income to compare to any remaining NOL.

-Make the same entries in each column heading as on page 1 of Form 1045 (see Lines 10 through 28-Computation of Decrease in Tax on page 2).
+Make the same entries in each column heading as on page 1 of Form 1045 (see the instructions for Lines 10 Through 27 on page 3).